Skip to content

 1. Monthly sales

-But it's overwhelming when you look at your annual sales goal as one large number.
+But seeing your annual sales goal as one large number is overwhelming.

 What you should do is this:

 Break the annual revenue goal down into monthly sales targets.
 These can become individual or team goals.
-Only increase the targets once they've been reached.
+Only increase the targets once reached.

-"Understand your sales math and get a good idea of what your CAC is.
-Then you can give each salesperson a realistic annual revenue target based on how many deals they can actually bring in on a monthly, quarterly, annual basis."
+“Get a good idea of what your CAC is.
+Then you can give each salesperson a realistic annual revenue target based on how many deals they can bring in monthly, quarterly, and annually.”

-Just don't forget to emphasize that their monthly sales revenue target should be prioritized over other goals.
+Your salespeople must prioritise their monthly sales revenue target over other goals.

 Monthly sales goal example: